Last Updated on February 15, 2021 by Natasha Amar

 Admittedly for most people, a hot air balloon ride over Cappadocia’s gorgeous landscape is one of the top things to do.
 If you’re traveling during or around winter, you’ll have to be patient and hope for the best because schedules are highly dependent on the weather.
 But with a view like this, I’m pretty sure it must be worth it.

 Unfortunately for us, we faced windy weather conditions during our days in the region and our ride got cancelled every time.
 I remember being very disappointed on our last day as we drove to the airport leaving without experiencing it.
+But you can read about what it’s like to be in a hot air balloon over Cappadocia.

 If you like this post, please share it to Pinterest: